Reversibility of d-State Finite Cellular Automata: Reachability Tree and reversible CA

 \end{lemma}

-\begin{proof}: Since, the reachability tree for a reversible $d$-state CA is complete, so, each node has $d$ number of edges i.e $d$ number of children.
+\begin{proof}Since the reachability tree of a reversible $d$-state CA is complete, each node has $d$ number of edges i.e $d$ number of children.
 Since a node $N_{i.j}$ contains $d^3$ RMTs when $i < n-2$ (Corollary ~\ref{revcor1}) and an edge $E_{i+1.k}$, for any $k$, contains $d^2$ RMTs (Theorem~\ref{revth2}), the node $N_{i.j}$ is balanced.
 Here, number of RMTs, associated with same next state values, is $d^2$.
-Similarly, the nodes of level $n-2$ and $n-1$ are balanced.
+Similarly, the nodes of level $n-2$ and $n-1$ are balanced. \end{proof}